-BIOETHICS AND CONTEMPORARY ISSUES IN SCIENCE Open to Grades: Open to Grades: 10-12 Credit(s): .5 Course Number: 4245 Prerequisites: A minimum grade of C or Notes: None better in Biology
+BIOETHICS AND CONTEMPORARY ISSUES IN SCIENCE

+Open to Grades: 10-12 Credit(s): .5 Course Number: 4245 Prerequisites: A minimum grade of C or better in Biology Notes: This course will count tow requirements vards elective

 This course will give students the opportunity to explore the complexity of issues in today's world due in part to the creation of medical technologies that give people unprecedented choices.
 Mock trials, debates and case studies are some of the ways students will explore issues including genetically modified organisms (GMO), use of animals in medical research, medically assisted procreation, and the allocation of scarce medical resources.
 Students will learn about the essentials of argument and reasoning.
 The study of what separates science from pseudoscience and how to recognize bias in science will also be reviewed.